cjrh/aiomsg/golang-lib/README.md

 ## TLS

-TLS uses the standard library's `crypto/tls` — no extra dependencies.
+TLS uses the standard library's `crypto/tls` with no extra dependencies.
 Pass a `*tls.Config` to `BindTLS` / `ConnectTLS`.
 The bind side presents a certificate;
 the connect side verifies it (put the expected name in `cfg.ServerName` and the trusted roots in `cfg.RootCAs`):